asvd/helios-kernel/README.md

 Helios Kernel is an open-source cross-platform javascript module loader and dependence manager.
 It works both in browser-based environment and in [nodejs](http://nodejs.org/).
-Helios Kernel tracks modules dependence graph and can (un)load the corresponding modules dynamically in the runtime according to the needs of different and independent parts of a project.
+Helios Kernel tracks modules dependence graph and can load and unload corresponding modules dynamically in the runtime according to the needs of different and independent parts of a project.
 It is smart enough to start initializing the modules which are ready for that, while others are